dev-mev/php-exercise/readme.md

 Don't change the test files.
 When you send me your code I will use the unchanged versions to test your implementations.

-However, feel free to read the tests and understand what they are checking for.
+However, you should read the tests and understand what they are checking for.
 Test are a great way to provide requirements and specification.